Inhaled Corticosteroids Overview and Practice Questions Vector

 31. What is the correct pathway sequence for the hypothalamic-pituitary-adrenal (HPA) axis regulation of corticosteroid secretion?

-Stimulation of hypothalamus > Release of CRF > Release of corticotropin > Secretion of glucocorticoids.
+Stimulation of the hypothalamus > Release of Corticotropin-Releasing Factor (CRF) > Release of corticotropin (ACTH) > Secretion of glucocorticoids from the adrenal cortex.

 32. What corticosteroids are delivered via oral inhalation?